sanskrit/raw_etexts/mixed/ebhAratI-sampat/bhAratIyavijnAnam/vedagaNitam/shrIdharAchAryaH/pATIgaNitam_TIkAsanAthIkRtam.md

     According to Brahmagupta there are twenty logistics and eight determinations.
 He says:

-    “He who distinctly and severally knows the twenty logistics, addition, etc., and the eight determinations ending with shadow, is a [mathematician.”](# "BrSpSi, xii.
-1. ")
+    “He who distinctly and severally knows the twenty logistics, addition, etc., and the eight determinations ending with shadow, is a mathematician.”[^13]

     The twenty logistics, according to Brahmagupta’s commentator, Pṛthûdakasvâmî, are: (1) *saṅkalita* (addition), (2) *vyavakalita* (subtraction), (3) *pratyutpanna* (multiplication), (4) *bhâgahâra* (division), (5) *varga* (square), (6) *varga-mûla* (square root), (7) *ghana* (cube), (8) *ghana-mûla* (cube root), (9-13) *pañca-jâtayaḥ* (five varieties of reduction of fractions), (14) *trairâśika* (rule of three), (15) *vyasta-trairâśika* (inverse rule of .three), (16) *pañca-râśika* (rule of five), (17) *sapta-râśika* (rule of seven), (18) *nava-râśika* (rule of nine), (19) *ekâdaśa-râšika* (rule of eleven), and (20) *bhâṇḍa-pratibhâṇḍa* (barter of commodities).
 The eight determinations are: (1) *miśraka* (mixtures), (2) *śreḍhi* (series), (3) *kṣetra* (plane figures), (4) *khâta* (excavations), (5) *citi* (piles of bricks), (6) *krâkacika* (saw problems), (7) *râśi* (heaps or mounds of grain), and (8) *châyâ* (shadow).

+[^13]: "BrSpSi, xii.
+1. "

     More or less the same topics have been recognized by the other writers also.